South Asian Dance Intersections

 The University of North Carolina at Charlotte Undergraduate Research Journal is an open-access and peer reviewed journal of scholarly work conducted by undergraduate students.
 The goals of this journal are to: 1) provide a platform through which undergraduate students who conduct novel research at the University of North Carolina at Charlotte may publish their work, 2) allow students on the review board to experience the peer review process, and 3) share research that is conducted at the University of North Carolina at Charlotte with the Charlotte community and beyond.
 Manuscripts undergo a rigorous review process by a board of student and faculty reviewers.
 This journal accepts scholarly work from multiple disciplines.

-Dialogues in Social Justice: An Adult Education Journal (DSJ) (ISSN 2578-2029) is a scholarly, blind peer-reviewed, open-access journal which seeks to publish a unique blend of original high-quality research, policy, theory, and practice articles, reflection essays, book and resource reviews, and arts-based works related to all aspects of social justice in the field of adult, continuing, and adult higher education.
+Dialogues in Social Justice: An Adult Education Journal (DSJ) (ISSN 2578-2029) is a scholarly, blind peer-reviewed, open-access journal which seeks to publish a unique blend of original high-quality research, policy, theory, and practice articles, reflection essays, book reviews, and resource (curriculum guides, sample lessons, innovative pedagogy) reviews, and arts-based works related to all aspects of social justice in the field of adult, continuing, and adult higher education.
 DSJ desires to make connections between the study and practice of social justice education from its historical and global roots in adult education to contemporary social justice research and practice.
-DSJ also provides a forum for the social activist scholar and artist to use writing and other forms of representation as vehicles for social justice learning.
 Submissions undergo a peer-review process.
 There are no author fees.

 The Journal of Applied Educational and Policy Research (JAEPR) is a peer-reviewed, scholarly, open-access journal of the Center for Educational Measurement and Evaluation at the University of North Carolina at Charlotte in partnership with the North Carolina Association for Researchers in Education (NCARE).
 All submissions undergo a rigorous peer-review process by members of the editorial staff, editorial board, and invited reviewers.
 There are no author fees.
 JAEPR accepts manuscripts of original research, application of educational research methodology, and commentaries on policy analysis.
 Articles for the Research section report the results of empirical studies that focus on relevant educational policy-related topics.
 Articles for the Methods Forum section outline unique applications of educational research and evaluation methods.
 Articles for the Policy Forum section explore topics relevant to educational policy at the local, state, and national levels.

-The mission of NHSA Dialog: The Research-to-Practice Journal for the Early Childhood Field is to: a) offer a quality outlet for research results to the Head Start and broader early childhood community, b) ensure that research results are effectively translated for practice and policy, and c) provide a forum for communication between researchers and practitioners.
-This journal is a publication of the National Head Start Association (NHSA) and the Center for Educational Measurement and Evaluation (CEME) at the University of North Carolina at Charlotte.
+The mission of HS Dialog: The Research-to-Practice Journal for the Early Childhood Field is to: a) offer a quality outlet for research results to the Head Start and broader early childhood community, b) ensure that research results are effectively translated for practice and policy, and c) provide a forum for communication between researchers and practitioners.
+This journal is a publication of the Center for Educational Measurement and Evaluation (CEME) at the University of North Carolina at Charlotte.

 To view our latest issue and to preview accepted articles that will appear in future issues, click here.